Colusa County Truck Accident Lawyers

 Non-Economic Damages

-- A decrease in enjoyment of the victim’s interests and activities prior to the accident
+- A decrease in the victim’s enjoyment of their interests and activities prior to the accident.

-- General harm to the victim’s life after the incident, such as declined social life
+- General harm to the victim’s life after the incident, such as a decline in social life.

 Punitive Damages